AirLabsTeam/air-core/packages/icons/README.md

 ## How do I add new icons to this collection?

 1. Put your SVG icon into a folder in `src/svgs` (`src/svgs/uncategorized` unless otherwise stated by design)
 2. Run `yarn workspace @air/icons run format:svgs:all` to format the source code.
-Unfortunately, currently this updates other SVGs ([see here for more context](https://github.com/svg/svgo/issues/1133)), so just ignore SVGs you're not working on.
+Unfortunately, currently this updates other SVGs ([see here for more context](https://github.com/svg/svgo/issues/1133)), so just discard the changes to the SVGs you're not working on.
 3. Open the SVG(s) in your code editor and add `fill="currentColor"` as a prop to the `path` tag if it's not there.
 Like so:

 ```JS